"How to Murder Your Life: A Memoir"

 By Rich Kienzle

-The inherent nature of addiction memoirs is that the part where the addiction is acquired is always more fun to recount (and read) than the part where the memoirist makes the slow, painful slog to recovery.
-Shenanigans are always more exhilarating than the reckonings that follow.
-But sometimes, lives do not go down this rutted pathway so easily, as two otherwise widely-divergent life accountings I just read have attested to: A memoir from Cat Marnell and a biography of country music singer George Jones.
+The unspoken social contract for addiction memoirs is that we get to enjoy the downfall as long as there is redemption in the end.
+Shenanigans are exhilarating but the reckonings must invariably follow.
+But sometimes, lives do not go down this rutted pathway, as two otherwise widely-divergent life accountings attest: A memoir from Cat Marnell and a biography of country music singer George Jones.

-These two individuals could not be any different from one another, and yet both share a common trait: Neither entirely succumbed, at least at the time these books were written, to swearing off their demons entirely.
-Jones continued his drinking, at least to "moderate" levels, late into life.
-And at the end of her tale of sometimes harrowing substance abuse, Marnell coyly sidesteps the typical recovery ending, confessing to nibbling on an Adderall before exercising.
+These two individuals could not be any different from one another, and yet neither entirely succumbed to swearing off their demons entirely.
+Jones started young and continued his drinking, at least to "moderate" levels, late into life.
+And on the other side of a pretty treacherous ride through substance abuse, Marnell confesses to enjoying a nibble of Adderall before hitting the treadmill.

-That voice is maintained in this book as well: “That’s how you come down from angel dust," she wrote.
+“That’s how you come down from angel dust," she wrote in the book.
 "You pound whole milk.
 Weird, right?
 Don’t ask me how it works, but it does.”

 My interest in George Jones was piqued by a comment made by Tyler Mahan Coe (Of the excellent "Cocaine and Rhinestones" podcast) about who he thought the best country music singer was.
 It was George Jones ("Whoever else you'd pick would also say George Jones").
 Both Frank Sinatra and Tony Bennett respected Jones as a singer, and he remained a country singer, and only a country singer, for his entire career.